LearnFL/proj-web-pig-game/README.md

 ```

 ### Rules
 Winner is the one who gets 100 point first.
-If the dice is Zero then you loose you current point.
+If the dice is ONE then you loose you current point.
 You can hit HOLD to add your current points to your total, but you loose your turn.

 ### See live page
 [play the game]()